department-of-veterans-affairs/health-apis/data-query/README.md

 ## Design
 Data-query is implemented as a series of resource-specific components the follow the template below.
-To make the description more complete, the pattern is shown for _Patient_, but it is replicated for each resource.
+To make the description more complete, the pattern is shown for _Dstu2Patient_, but it is replicated for each resource.

 ![resource components](src/plantuml/controller-design.png)